urql-graphql/urql/src/content/docs/architecture.md

 # Architecture

-Much of `urql` is about being flexible and customisable.
+Much of `urql` is about being flexible and customizable.
 To this extent a large chunk of this document is dedicated to how `urql` works and how to adapt it to different use cases.

-If you wish to use `urql` without any customisations, this document is entirely optional for you.
+If you wish to use `urql` without any customizations, this document is entirely optional for you.
 But it's still worth the read.
-Promised.
+Promise.

 `urql`'s core parts are separated into three concepts:
 **operations & results**, **the client**, and **exchanges**.